gtache/intellij-lsp/README.md

   </extensions>
 <depends>com.github.gtache.lsp</depends>
 ```

+## Further extensions
+You can add a custom LSPIconProvider to provide custom icons for the completion items or for the server status.
+You need to register an LSPIconProvider extension in your plugin.xml and implement the required methods (or delegate to the default provider).

 There is a skeleton of a more concrete LSP plugin for Dotty with Syntax Highlighting in the intellij-lsp-dotty folder.
 Most of the code is taken and adapted from https://github.com/JetBrains/intellij-scala